-- Starting from the topmost corner, place a drywall panel horizontally on the wall, directly below the ceiling.
-Make sure that the ends of the panel are located at the center of the wall studs to ensure that they will be screwed in properly.
+- Starting from the topmost corner, place a drywall panel horizontally, directly below the ceiling.
+Make sure that the ends of the panel are located at the center of the studs to ensure that they will be screwed in properly.

 - Place drywall screws measuring 2 inches on the ends of the panel.
 These screws must hit the timber studs, and a 6-inch space should be present between each screw.

-- After finishing with the first drywall panel, install the next one beside it.
-If it is done correctly, the ends of the two panels must meet at the center of the wall stud.
-Aim to have as little gap between panels as possible; even if you use tape to cover up the gap, it may still be visible even after painting the drywall.
+- After finishing with the first panel, install the next one beside it.
+If it is done correctly, the ends of the two panels must meet at the center of the stud.
+Aim to have as little gap between panels as possible; even if you use tape to cover up the gap, it may still be visible even after painting.

 - It is likely that you will have to cut the last panel to finish a row.
 To do that, you can simply score the paper face of the panel with a utility knife.
 Then turn it over and bend it near the scored line for a clean break.